-Make sure that, whatever you are putting your dog in, they are not going to be uncomfortable.
-A coat has to be the right size for your dog; you don’t want it to rub or get caught up in its legs.
+Make sure that whatever clothing you put on your dog is comfortable.
+A coat has to be the right size for your dog; you don’t want it to rub and cause pain or irritation or be a tripping hazard.

 If you are considering a novelty outfit, make sure it's not too cumbersome and that it does not impede their movement or vision.
 Watch out that the item is not so heavy that it could cause your dog to overheat.
 Don’t leave it on for long periods or unsupervised.
 And most of all, only put your dog in the outfit if you are sure that they are happy.